Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 When the ETC light illuminates on your dashboard, you might wonder what’s happening.
 What even is the ETC?

-In this guide, I’ll explain what the electronic throttle control system is and why the indicator may have activated.
+In this guide, I’ll elucidate what the electronic throttle control system is and why the indicator may have illuminated.

 Ultimately, there’s no substitute for diagnosis from a skilled mechanic!